-John GCemetery Exterior.
-Howard, who ranks as one of Toronto’s great contributors to early development in architecture, planning and engineering, prepared the layout for St. James’ Cemetery over a hundred and fifty years ago in 1842.
+John G. Howard, who ranks as one of Toronto’s great contributors to early development in architecture, planning and engineering, prepared the layout for St. James’ Cemetery over a hundred and fifty years ago in 1842.
 In his picturesque plan he reserved the finest building site for a “mortuary chapel” on a knoll near the southwest corner of the cemetery property.

 The architectural firm of Cumberland and Storm, was selected to prepare plans for the Chapel at a meeting at St. James’ Cathedral on April 27, 1857.
 Construction was in progress by July 1859.
 The structure is comprised of Georgetown stone and “white” brick with Ohio stone trim.